 Ruth passed away in 2014, and the Korczak children are leading the work.
 The memorial is now slated to be part of a satellite campus for the University of South Dakota.
-They sure have some ambitious ideas for the Crazy Horse monument; now it’s just a matter of making them happen!
+They sure have some ambitious ideas for the Crazy Horse monument; now it’s just a matter of making them happen.

-Current State of the Crazy Horse Monument
+When Will the Crazy Horse Monument Be Finished?

 The face of Crazy Horse is now visible, and you can make out the beginnings of the horse.
 But it’s obvious this thing isn’t anywhere close to being finished.

 You can visit the site in South Dakota to see the progress.
 If you’re lucky, you may even catch the workers blasting away the rock.
 Visitors are shown a video with black and white clips of Korczak from the old days.
 It’s a fascinating video that clearly shows the amazing determination of Korczak, who was willing to work for decades on a project he knew he’d never see to the end.